 I have certainly wrestled day after day with issues, becoming disheartened over time.
-It takes different ways of thinking at different times to push through the fog.
+As Michael Corballis notes in The Wandering Mind, it takes different ways of thinking at different times to push through the fog.
 Hard problems don’t lend themselves to easy analysis.
 And yet, one day you’ll find yourself walking, daydreaming, or — in this most recent case — in the shower, and the path becomes clear.

 When I am most productive, I find that the issues that are top of mind are the fundamental ones to my job or life.
 When I’m flailing, my top of mind issues are unimportant or, even worse, distractions.
 I have found that by being aware that my mind is wandering off into unproductive territory, there are some things I can do to pull it back into focus on the thing that matters.

 Graham, founder of the venture capital firm Y Combinator, notes the challenge: